About UCI

 General Information: 949-824-6836

-Established in 1963 as one of the founding academic units on campus, UCI Libraries connect users—faculty, researchers, scholars, students, staff, and community members—to information resources, facilitating the creation, preservation, and sharing of knowledge in all disciplines.
-The Libraries support the research needs of the campus and wider community through the Libraries’ website and at four library facilities: Langson Library, Science Library, and Libraries' Gateway Study Center on the UCI campus, and Grunigen Medical Library at the UCI Medical Center in Orange, California.
+Established in 1963 as one of the founding academic units on campus, UC Irvine Libraries connect users—faculty, researchers, scholars, students, staff, and community members—to information resources, facilitating the creation, preservation, and sharing of knowledge in all disciplines.
+The Libraries support the research needs of the campus and wider community through the Libraries’ website and at four library facilities: Langson Library, Science Library, the Gateway Study Center on the UCI campus, and the Grunigen Medical Library at the UCI Medical Center in Orange, California.

 Langson Library: The Jack Langson Library supports research and teaching in the arts, humanities, social sciences, social ecology, education, and business/management.

-OC & SEAA Center: On the lower plaza of the Gateway building, the Orange County and Southeast Asian Archive Center (OC & SEAA Center) holds circulating collections on these topics, has an oral history recording studio, and serves as a resource for the campus and community.
+OC & SEAA Center: On the lower plaza of the Gateway building, the Orange County and Southeast Asian Archive (OC & SEAA) Center holds circulating collections on these topics, has an oral history recording studio, and serves as a resource for the campus and community.

 Science Library: The Science Library supports research and teaching in the sciences, medicine and other health sciences, and technology.
-The Multimedia Resources Center is a technological sandbox with an array of tools and services to encourage experimentation, creative expression, and experiential learning.
+The Multimedia Resources Center offers an array of tools and services to encourage experimentation, creative expression, and experiential learning.

 Grunigen Medical Library: The Forest J. Grunigen Medical Library is located at the UCI Medical Center in Orange and serves the research, clinical, and teaching needs of the health sciences programs.

-UC Library Search: UC Library Search is a discovery platform that provides access to the UCI Libraries' premier collections as well as the collections of all 10 UC libraries.
+UC Library Search: UC Library Search is a discovery platform that provides access to the UC Irvine Libraries' premier collections as well as the collections of all 10 UC libraries.
 Users can locate millions of print and online books, journal articles, and other content.

 Librarians: Librarians with disciplinary expertise serve each academic department.
 They select materials for the Libraries’ collection; provide specialized reference assistance to faculty, graduate students, and undergraduates; and are available to meet the research, teaching, learning, and patient care needs of the members of their liaison departments.
 Librarians also assist in developing digital projects, data curation and data-management planning, and scholarly communication issues.

-Ask A Librarian: The UCI Libraries’ Ask A Librarian services provide expert in-person and online research assistance to users.
+Ask A Librarian: The UC Irvine Libraries’ Ask A Librarian services provide expert in-person and online research assistance to users.
 Online reference services are available 24 hours a day, seven days a week.
-UCI librarians also offer workshops that develop students' lifelong learning skills and help researchers to use rapidly changing information resources and technologies effectively and efficiently.
+UCI librarians also offer workshops that develop students' lifelong learning skills and help researchers to use rapidly changing information, resources, and technologies effectively and efficiently.

 Subject and Course Guides: Librarians create subject guides that recommend curated resources for each academic discipline and for research intensive courses.

-Study Spaces: Wireless access and more than 500 desktop and laptop computers are available for general use in the four library facilities.
-The Study Space Locator provides a convenient way to locate study spaces and identify open computer workstations in real time.
+Study Spaces: Wireless access and more than 340 desktop and laptop computers are available for general use in the four library facilities.
+The Study Space Locator provides a convenient way to locate busy and open study spaces as well as shows the location of public computer workstations in library buildings.

 Virtual Tour: The virtual tour familiarizes users with library spaces and services.